alyssa-jorgensen/williamsaroyannetwork/index.markdown

 <p>This site will host a visual network on William Saroyan's epistolary correspondances with other writers.
 A sample image of the network can be found in Figure 1 below.
 Figures 2 and 3 use the same data used in the network but laid out in bar graph format which may be easier to read than the network at this time.
 Figure 2 depicts letters sent by Saroyan to other writers.
 Figure 3 depicts letters sent to Saroyan from other writers.</p>

 <p>Data is predominantly derived from the <em>William Saroyan Papers</em> at Stanford Univeristy.
-Given that Saroyan claims to have wrote at least 50,000 letters in his lifetime, the network we have here is remarkably incomplete (Hamalian 20).
+Given that Saroyan claims to have wrote at least 50,000 letters in his lifetime, the network we have here is remarkably incomplete [^fn1](Hamalian 20).
 See the "About" page for more details</p>

 <h3>Figure 1: William Saroyan Epistolary Ego Network <em>Sample</em></h3>